top of page

 9. Is Ayurveda regarded as a Journey of Alchemy?

-People need to realize that achieving fulfillment of purpose/ Self-actualization is the destination.
-Without optimal Health it is hard to reach the destination.
+People need to realise that achieving fulfilment of purpose/self-actualisation is the destination.
+Without optimal Health, it is hard to reach the destination.
 We incarnated on this planet to experience our full human potential with Joy and Love as an expression of God.
 The path is sprinkled with so many inspiring notes from the Soul as well as barriers to overcome.
-We continuously arrive at crossroads, where choices need to be made.
+We continuously arrive at crossroads where choices need to be made.
 With each choice we experience and learn.

 It’s a Journey of choices upon choices.
-Therefore, Life is lying one one’s own hands of creation, responsibility.
+Therefore, Life is lying one one’s own hands of creation and responsibility.

 Transformation and transmutation are Key to Expansion.